wiheto/MMA_of_brain_networks/README.md

 __It's current in press, link to study when published__

-__This repository is under construction, this will be removed when it is complete__
+__This repository is under construction, this line will be removed when it is complete.
+Still to be done: reprodeability section__

 ## Structure of repository